 In this article, Major Labl founder Mark Knight critically examines the AWAL offer.
 Asking do AWAL really offer any more than an aggregator for independent artists?
 How does their business model help independent artists?

 The illusion of the free and easy music industry

-Every unsigned musician wants the same thing: Someone to listen to their music, love their music and help them make a career from their music.
-This quest for the life changing moment is perfectly dramatised by shows like the X-Factor who make it sound so perfect and simple.
-You rock-up to an audition, sing your heart out and you become a star.
+Every independent artist wants the same thing: Someone to listen to their music, love their music and help them make a career from their music.
+This quest for 'the life-changing moment' is perfectly dramatised by shows like the X-Factor who make it sound so perfect and simple.
+You rock up to an audition, sing your heart out and you become a star.

 However, what these shows don't explain is the business model behind the glamour.
 Who is paying?
 How does the artist gets paid? and does this actually represent a good deal for the artist?
-FYI signing away a large percentage of your future income for all previous and future releases without any guaranteed you'll make final is unlikely to be a good deal.
+FYI signing away a large percentage of your future income for all previous and future releases without any guarantee you'll make the final is unlikely to be a good deal.

 Having grown up on a diet of these shows and zero-to-hero stories it's probably unsurprisingly that so many unsigned artists still have no idea how the music industry really works.
 Consequently, many artists get sucked in and spat out by the industry machine.